 - Load Balancing

 The distribution of the transmission and reception load the among aggregated network adapters.
 An intelligent adaptive agent in the ANS driver repeatedly analyzes the traffic flow from the server and distributes the packets based on destination addresses.
 (In IEEE 802.3ad modes the switch provides load balancing on incoming packets.)

 ||Load Balancing in ALB mode can only occur on Layer 3 routed protocols (IP and NCP IPX).
 Load Balancing in RLB mode can only occur for TCP/IP.
 Non-routed protocols are transmitted only over the primary adapter. |

 - Adapter Fault Tolerance (AFT)

 Allows mixed models and mixed connection speeds as long as there is at least one Intel® PRO server adapter in the team.
 A 'failed' Primary adapter passes its MAC and Layer 3 address to the failover (secondary) adapter.
 All adapters in the team should be connected to the same hub or switch with Spanning Tree (STP) set to Off.

 - Switch Fault Tolerance (SFT)

-- Do not put clients on the SFT team link partner switches, because they will not pass traffic to the partner switch at fail.
+- Do not put clients on the SFT team link partner switches, because they do not pass traffic to the partner switch at fail.

-- Spanning Tree (STP) must be running on the network to ensure that loops are eliminated.
+- Spanning Tree (STP) must be running on the network to make sure that loops are eliminated.

-- STP should be turned off on the incoming ports of the switches directly connected to the adapters in the team, or these ports should be configured for PortFast.
+- Turn off STP on the incoming ports of the switches directly connected to the adapters in the team, or configure ports for PortFast.

 - Only 802.3ad DYNAMIC mode allows failover between teams.